aquast/solarmetrics/README.md

 ### USB-Driver for CC-USB-RS485-150U PC Communication Cable

-Since the Communication Cable doesn't work with the default cdc-acm driver we have to replace the this driver
+Since the Communication Cable doesn't work with the default cdc-acm driver we have to replace the this driver.

-Download and install driver for CC-USB-RS485-150U PC Communication Cable
+Download and install driver for CC-USB-RS485-150U PC Communication Cable.

     git clone https://github.com/kasbert/epsolar-tracer.git

-The Kasbert Driver was the only driver I found able to running with the CC-USB-RS485-150U PC Communication Cable.
-Unfortunately make, install doesn't worked for me.
+The Kasbert Driver was the only driver I found feasible running with the CC-USB-RS485-150U PC Communication Cable.
+Unfortunately `make, install` doesn't worked for me.
 I used the [suggested](https://github.com/kasbert/epsolar-tracer/tree/master/xr_usb_serial_common-1a) alternative way of installation via dkms:

     pi@raspi/> sudo apt install dkms
     pi@raspi/> sudo su